Skeletonxf/star-ruler-2-mod-ce/README.md

 I consider this mod at alpha status now.
 There's still many rough edges but it should be stable and balanced enough to play with.

+## Installation

+Although you can use GitHub's Download Zip button to download the latest version of this mod I suggest you go to the [releases page](https://github.com/Skeletonxf/star-ruler-2-mod-ce/releases) to download the latest released version.
+Then unzip it into the mods folder of a [Star Ruler 2](https://github.com/BlindMindStudios/StarRuler2-Source) installation.

 ## Features

 - Several biome based planet constructions and 'terraforming'<sup>1</sup> options